Loccret/pdf2pptx/README.md

 # pdf2pptx
-Convert a PDF file to a PPTX file.
+Convert a PDF file to a PPTX file, especially for LaTeX Beamer users.
 It was tested with Python 3.11.

 ## how to use